SimonCanJer/test_1/Readme.md

 - File observation for updates is managed by the ENV_CHRON_OBSERVER vatiable, default value is "0 0 0-23 * * *, that means every one clock's houer.

 ##    Undefined important topics.
 - Security.
-Currently api is configured to be a free for access.
+Currently, api is configured to be a free for access.
 However, secuity can be set to up by changing security porvider.
 - Data size.
 We need another architecture for really scalable application Big Data (if it applicable for a players).
 - In the case of big amount of data, the /api/players GET request must contain pagination parameters, because all data could have a huge size.
 - SLI/PKI metrics must be defined.
 I have added a custom metrics for all players and concrete player retrieve counters, but we should define others (as timing)